CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 5. What happens when you clone a repository?

-you can create a branch. but most imoportantly you can work on it on your own.
+you can create a branch.
+But most importantly you can work on it on your own.

 ## 6. What is a Pull Request?